 I had the opportunity to travel the world, experience love at many levels and meet incredible humans I was fortunate enough to call friends.

-In addition to the rainbow of emotions I’ve experienced, of particular note are the immense gratitude and happiness I felt during my time here.
+I’ve had a deeply human experience…feeling a rainbow of emotions in this life.
+Of particular note are the immense gratitude and happiness I felt during my time here.